yo-C-ta/Conveni_kun_GAS_LineBot/README.md

-# Convinience store new product bot via LINE on Google Apps Script
+# Convenience store new product bot via LINE on Google Apps Script

 ## Keyword for bot